Tom Marechek

-Tom "Hollywood" Marechek (born August 25, 1968, in Victoria, British Columbia) is a retired professional lacrosse player.
+Tom "Hollywood" Marechek (born August 25, 1968, in Victoria, British Columbia) is a Canadian former professional box lacrosse player.

 College career

 Marechek played college lacrosse at Syracuse University where he teamed with Paul and Gary Gait to form one of the great college lacrosse squads in history, winning national title games in 1989 and 1990.
-Marechek is the fifth leading college goal scorers in lacrosse history with 182 goals, a four-time All-American, three-time first-team All-American pick, had 76 assists and 258 career points, scored 53 goals during his junior season to lead NCAA Division I, and set a Syracuse freshman record by scoring 46 goals on just 82 shots (56.1 per cent).
+Marechek is the fifth leading college goal scorer in lacrosse history with 182 goals, a four-time All-American, three-time first-team All-American pick, had 76 assists and 258 career points, scored 53 goals during his junior season to lead NCAA Division I, and set a Syracuse freshman record by scoring 46 goals on just 82 shots (56.1 per cent).
 He is well known for scoring shots behind his back.
 He was inducted into both the NCAA Hall of Fame and the US Lacrosse Hall of Fame in 2008.

 Professional career

 NLL

 He also played indoor lacrosse in the National Lacrosse League, where he played 12 seasons with the Philadelphia Wings.
 He retired from the NLL after the 2005 season.
 His number 42 was retired by the Wings and now hangs from the rafters at the Wells Fargo Center.
 Marechek was inducted into the National Lacrosse League Hall of Fame in 2007 and the Canadian Lacrosse Hall of Fame in 2012.